-Within a 50-mile radius of Elkhart County, there is only one Board Certified Audiologist.
-She is Sharon Hirstein, owner of Elkhart Audiology Rehab (EAR).
+Sharon Hirstein Board Certified Audiologist

+Sharon Hirstein of Elkhart Audiology Rehab (EAR) is the only board certified audiologist in Elkhart County.
 This certification is meaningful in two ways.
 First, it illustrates Sharon's commitment to continuing education and training.
 Second, it speaks to her business approach-one that is founded in integrity and ethical behavior.